thomaspurchas/tarfile-Progress-Reporter/README.md

 ### From the command line ###

 This example uses the included example function, and is done from the command line.
-(Additional whitespace has been added)

 ```
 >>> from tarfile_progress import tarfile_progress as tarfile